api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 The dAPI team is running Airseekers which are primarily responsible for updating the `beaconId` based on the specification of the dAPI.
 Providers also update the `beaconId` at a higher deviation threshold/heartbeat as a fallback.
-There are also other entites that serve as additional fallback which operate at an even higher deviation threshold/heartbeat.
+There are also other entities that serve as additional fallback which operate at an even higher deviation threshold/heartbeat.

 ## Airseeker